 Obtaining authorizations and permits

 Applicants may be required to obtain authorizations and permits from BC Parks, Parks Canada and/or Department of Fisheries and Oceans (DFO).
-Applicants will be required to demonstrate that they have investigated these requirements, confirm what permits or authorizations may be required, and identify the status of any required permits or authorizations.
+Applicants will be required to demonstrate that they have investigated these requirements, confirmed what permits or authorizations may be required, and identified the status of any required permits or authorizations.

 Please reach out to BC Parks if your site(s) overlap with a provincial park to discuss your project and receive a letter of support.

 For derelict vessel removal projects, in addition to owner consent, please reach out to Transport Canada to receive legal authorization to assess, remove or dispose of each proposed vessel.
 We understand this process may take longer than the application window and ask that you provide details on the progress made to date in your proposal.